fnechans/falconry/docs/usage/quickstart.rst

     mgr.load()

-More details on manager setup can be found in the :ref:`manager`<Manager> module documentation.
+More details on manager setup can be found in the :ref:`manager`<_manager> module documentation.

 ---------------
 Example program